Frequently Asked Questions

 What is Cognitive Behavioural Therapy (CBT)?

-CBT is a structured, evidence-based therapy that helps you understand and change unhelpful thinking and behaviour patterns.
+Cognitive Behavioural Therapy (CBT) is a structured, evidence-based psychological therapy that helps you understand the relationship between your thoughts, feelings and behaviours.

 How is CBT different from counselling or other types of therapy?